mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

-Now, let's move on to the main topic and add what I think.
+Now, let's move on to the main topic and get into what I think.

 In terms of my preferences, I honestly don't care much about interior comfort or exterior styling.
-That's probably why I am into racing, but what I'm really interested in is power and handling.
-If you ask me what the true joy of racing is, it's the constant pursuit of the limits and challenging the mechanisms.
-I apologize for sounding like I think I know what I'm talking about, but I truly believe this.
+That's probably why I am into racing, because what I'm really interested in is power and handling.
+If you ask me what the true joy of racing is, it's the constant pursuit of the limits and challenging the machines.
+I apologize for sounding like I think I know what I'm talking about, but I truly believe what I want to say next.
 It's a big mistake to think that cars simply go where they are pointed naturally.
 It is the effort of all manufacturers, not just in Japan, but all around the world, who go to great lengths to make their cars follow the driver's intended line.

-The current situation is that we are somehow able to create cars that follow the driver's intended line by accumulating experiments day after day to determine what is wrong.
+The current situation is that we are somehow able to create cars that follow the driver's intended line by accumulating experiments day after day to determine what is wrong with a car dynamically, and then improve it.
 The power of the racer, or rather the driver, plays a major role in this.
-What the driver feels during each test is essential to creating a safe car.
+What the driver feels during each test is essential to creating a safer car.
 In some ways, it is not an exaggeration to say that the feeling of a single driver determines everything.

-Moving on to high-speed driving, the first thing I noticed in the Coupe 9 was that it was a very difficult car to get a grasp of.
+When it came to high-speed driving, the first thing I noticed in the Coupe 9 was that it was a very difficult car to get a grasp of.
 Of course, I kept in mind the trendy FF mechanism while I drove.
-I felt this when I was driving around Otome Pass and around Gora, where the steering wheel was turned to the right or left, and the way it turned and returned to its original position was not consistent.
+Even so, when I was winding through Otome Pass and around Gora, turning the steering wheel right and left, I felt that the way it turned and returned to its original position was not consistent.

-If you turn the wheel more than necessary, or if you anticipate it returning naturally to the straight-ahead position, the turned position will be maintained, even if only for a fraction of a second.
+To be specific, if you turn the wheel more than necessary, or if you anticipate it returning naturally to the straight-ahead position, it will remain in the turned position, even if only for a fraction of a second.
 If this is a fixed pattern and always happens consistently, then you can just adjust your driving accordingly.
 However, under repeated similar conditions, there just doesn't seem to be one set way you should steer the car to get the intended result.

-After two days of intensive driving, I finally figured out the quirks of the car's handling.
-The FF mechanism itself is quite complicated, but even so, I couldn't help but feel a little uneasy.
+It took two days of intensive driving before I finally figured out the quirks of the car's handling.
+I acknowledge that the FF mechanism itself is quite complicated, but even so, I couldn't help but feel a little uneasy about this.

-Of course, this may not have much of an impact on the average driver.
+Of course, this may not have much of an impact on the average driver in normal driving.
 Perhaps my uneasiness is due to being overly nervous about the tough races at 200km/h and 300km/h?

 However, this judgment led me to the following speculation: Perhaps this unstable handling was the result of insufficient testing.
-Despite all the painstaking effort, perhaps there were still some unresolved issues that could not be ironed out before the car was put to commercial use.
+Despite all the painstaking effort, perhaps there were still some unresolved issues that could not be ironed out before the car was released onto the market.
 I'm not trying to make excuses, and I'm in no way saying that it's a defective car.
 No car is built perfectly.

 It's the same in any organization.
 There's always a fierce battle between engineers and salespeople.
-The combination of providing cars to users as quickly as possible and collecting as much data as possible to create an even more perfect car is what leads to the creation of cars like this.
+The balance between providing cars to users as quickly as possible and collecting as much data as possible to create an even more perfect car is what leads to the creation of cars like this.
 There must be some high-level judgment at play here that a simple person like me can't understand.

-However, I can't help but feel that with minor modifications to the handling, rather than making fundamental changes, they could have achieved much more stable performance.
+However, I can't help but feel that with minor modifications to improve the handling, as opposed to fundamental changes, they could have achieved much better stability.
 I have a friend who is an engineer at Honda.
 He is a very talented guy.
 Honda has many young engineers with great potential.
-I have heard him express the same thoughts, and perhaps this is why I am greedy, wanting more from the car.
+I have heard him express the same opinions, and perhaps this is why I am greedy, wanting more from the car.